CofluxLabs/coflux/docs/docs/retries.md

 ## Workflow retries

 :::info
-Retrying workflows that have been manually triggered (e.g., via the UI) isn't currently supported.
+Automatically retrying _workflows_ (as opposed to _tasks_) that have been manually triggered (e.g., via the UI) isn't currently supported.
+But retries should work as expected for workflows that have been triggered by another task (or [sensor](/sensors)).
 :::

-Retries should work as expected for workflows that have been triggered by another task (or [sensor](/sensors)).
 As a workaround for manually triggered workflows, consider wrapping a task:

 ```python
 @task(retries=2)